locka99/cpp-to-rust-book/features_of_rust/types.md

 ## Functions of an array

-One serious disadvantage of C++ arrays is there is no `.len()` method so if you want to specify the length then you either do something ugly like this:
+One serious disadvantage of C++ arrays is there is no `.len()` method so the length has to be passed in to any function that wishes to manipulate it.

 ```c++
 const size_t num_elements = 1024;